Ismail7733/gamingDirectory/README.md

 This was necessary due to a strange issue: the test passed when run individually, but failed during a full test suite run with the error that the gamer entity could not be found.
 This suggests that Spring Boot was not consistently detecting entities in some test contexts.
 As a temporary solution, I used this notation.
 In a real project, this should be investigated further

 Also, in a real environment, you would not want to expose your entity structure in your service layer.
-In this case, it would make sense to use DTOs
+In this case, it would make sense to use DTOs.

++ Encountered issues implementing cascade delete